AlyamanMas/AlyamanMas/README.md

 Hi!
-I'm Alyaman Massarani, a Computer Science student at the American University in Cairo.
+I'm Alyaman Massarani, a Syrian Computer Science student at the American University in Cairo.

 My interests in technology are innumerable and include Linux, Open Source/FOSS, Cloud Computing, Rust, Web Development, System Administration, Containerization (Docker/Kubernetes), and to a lesser degree, Cyber Security, and A.I./ML.